reviewboard/rbtools/docs/rbtools/rbt/commands/status.rst

    Show review requests for all repositories instead of the detected repository.

+.. cmdoption:: --repository

+   The name of the repository to look up when posting the change.
+This is the same name shown on the New Review Request page or in the repository configuration page.

+   The default can be set in ``REPOSITORY`` in :file:`.reviewboardrc`.

 .. cmdoption:: --repository-type

    Specifies the type of repository in the current directory.
 In most cases